-Any change in the initial contractual scope agreed by each relevant party including Client & Contractor that is hitting any major attribute of the project (scope, cost & schedule) is known as Change Order.
+Any change in the initial contractual scope agreed by each relevant party, including Client & Contractor, is hitting any major attribute of the project (scope, cost & schedule) known as Change Order.

-Sometimes it is mixed up with variation order but to honest, I have never seen a documented form stated as variation order.
-It’s always called a Change odder – CO.
-But in European countries, they call it a variation order as I have read it somewhere else.
+Sometimes it is mixed up with variation order, but I have never seen a documented form stated as variation order, to honest.
+It’s always called a Change odder – C.O., but they call it a variation order in European countries as I have read it somewhere else.

 A change order is an amendment in the contract.
-It should be on a later date once both parties have an initial contract.
-Being a good project manager you must have full grip to avoid any scope creep.
+It should be at a later date once both parties have an initial contract.
+Being a good project manager, you must have a full grip to avoid any scope creep.

 Why Change Orders?

-Change orders are raised as there are design errors, change in conditions, procurement constraints or the owner wants something to change later on.
-If a client wants to compress the schedule then he needs to pay acceleration cost that itself is a change order.
-If he wants to reduce the cost then the scope will automatically reduce or he needs to accept delays in project completion or on milestones wherever applicable accordingly.
+Change orders are raised as design errors, change in conditions, procurement constraints, or the owner wants something to change later on.
+If a client wants to compress the schedule, he needs to pay the acceleration cost, which is a change order.
+If he wants to reduce the cost, then the scope will automatically reduce or accept delays in project completion or on milestones wherever applicable accordingly.

 Five Key Component of a Change Order

 The following are the key components that a change order form should have;

 1.Change in the Scope – Either additions or reductions.
 A change is just color can be referred into a change order even no monitory value involves.
 Better to document this for reference to give credit.

 2.Change in Cost – Either plus, negative, or even zero.